ZZ-Cat/CRSFforArduino/README.md

 Currently, there is no telemetry feedback from the host microcontroller's side... _yet!_
 This is coming soon.

-At first, I wanted to focus primarily on the important part first: Being able to read the RC channels data.
-This was my benchmark.
-Now, I know that this is working, I am now focusing on getting telemetry feedback up & running.

-There is now a [development branch](https://github.com/ZZ-Cat/CRSFforArduino/tree/Telemetry-Feedback) where telemetry is being worked on & tested.
-Once this is working the way it's supposed to, it will be merged into the Main-Trunk & I will update this section to reflect this.

 ## Software license

 As always, I believe in freedom & I want to pass that freedom onto you.
-Which is why I am proud to license CRSFforArduino to you under the GNU GPL v3.
+Which is why I am proud to license CRSF for Arduino to you under the GNU GPL v3.

 ## Attributions

 I give credit where credit is due.
-Because CRSFforArduino isn't entirely my own idea, but built on the shoulders of giants.
+Because CRSF for Arduino isn't entirely my own idea, but built on the shoulders of giants.
 Here is a list of credits to those what helped to make this possible:

 - Inspiration for this library
   - [ExpressLRS](https://github.com/ExpressLRS)